hbhungg/hbhungg.github.io/_posts/2023-02-18-overthewire-bandit.markdown

-# overthewire.org Bandit game
-These are my solution to the [Bandit game on overthewire.org](https://overthewire.org/wargames/bandit/) Bandit games are very easy and serve as a good introduction to using Linux.
-(I did them because im bored and wanted a memory refresh).
+These are my solution to the [Bandit game on overthewire.org](https://overthewire.org/wargames/bandit/).
+They are quite easy and serves as a good introduction to using Linux and its tools. *(I did them because im bored and wanted a memory refresh).*

 ## Level 0
 ssh into the server with the given credentials.